-MAPA governs the rulemaking process for most agencies, including Revenue.
+MAPA governs the rulemaking process for most agencies, including DPHHS.
 MAPA does not grant agencies authority to adopt rules; rulemaking authority must be granted by the Legislature through a separate authorizing statute.
-For a rule to be valid, it must be adopted in substantial compliance with the process and requirements contained in MAPA and must be consistent with statutory authority granted by the Legislature for that agency to adopt rules.2 public hearings, Attorney General's opinions, and notices of vacancies on state boards.
-The ARMs and MAR are available and searchable online at https://rules.mt.gov.
-Notices published in the MAR have a MAR number that begins with the year that it was proposed followed by a unique identifier (for example, 2025-42.1).
+For a rule to be valid, it must be adopted in substantial compliance with the process and requirements contained in MAPA and must be consistent with statutory authority granted by the Legislature for that agency to adopt rules.3

-The Administrative Rules of Montana (ARM) is a collection of all the administrative rules currently in effect from all agencies, similar to how the Montana Code Annotated (MCA) is a collection of all the statutes in effect that have been passed by the Legislature.
-The ARMs are broken down into Title, chapter, and subchapter (for example, 42.1.101).
+The Administrative Rules of Montana (ARM) is a collection of all the administrative rules currently in effect from all agencies, similar to how the Montana Code Annotated (MCA) is a collection of all the statutes in effect that have been passed by the Legislature over the years.
+The ARMs are broken down into Title, chapter, and subchapter (for example, 37.1.101).
+DPHHS rules are located in Title 37 of the ARMs.

 Notices about new rules or amendments to rules are published in the Montana Administrative Register (MAR).
 The MAR is published twice a month.
-The MAR contains notices of proposed, amended, transferred, repealed, and adopted rules, as well as notices of
+The MAR contains notices of proposed, amended, transferred, repealed, and adopted rules, as well as notices of public hearings, Attorney General's opinions, and notices of vacancies on state boards.
+The ARMs and MAR are available and searchable online at https://rules.mt.gov.
+Notices published in the MAR have a MAR number that begins with the year that it was proposed followed by a unique identifier (for example, 2025-280.1).